aws-samples/amazon-ivs-clip-manifest/standalone-api/README.md

 ## 5. Amazon IVS Channel configuration

-If you already have an Amazon IVS channel created that you want to use, you can skip this step.
+**Note:If you already have an Amazon IVS channel created that you want to use, you can skip this step.**
 Copy from the AWS SAM deploy output the recording bucket name and replace the "Your Recording Bucket Name" below.

 ```